 If you have ever dreamt of a lifestyle where your hobby was your business, this is unlikely to be that time.
 But some of the products and services that are always in demand are those that need to be purchased on a regular basis like everyday food, clothing and children’s goods.
 Products and services related to events that occur regardless of the economic climate such as marriage, birth and death can also be profitable during a recession if managed well.
 These may not be the type of business you dreamt of but they may be the route to an independent way of life; free from the vagaries of paid employment.

-If you think your own business might be the way forward for you then many are relatively easy to start up with little capital outlay although there are always ways to improve you chances of getting a small business loan if you are happy to borrow to get started.
-Below are just some ideas for recession-proof businesses – ones that can survive a recession and boom once the economic climate improves:
+If you think your own business might be the way forward for you then many are relatively easy to start up with little capital outlay although there are always ways to improve you chances of getting a small business loan if you are happy to borrow to get started, becasue, after all, there is such a thing as “good debt“.
+Below are just some low budget ideas for recession-proof businesses – ones that can survive a recession and boom once the economic climate improves.
+So if you are ready to pack up your office job and go it alone, here are some ideas:

 - Photographer – for those all important events in life that just will not wait until the recession is over.